Approximating Electoral Control Problems: Inapproximability

-Thus $p$ beats every candidate and is the Condorcet winner after deleting $m - k$ voters.
+Thus $p$ beats every candidate and is the Condorcet winner after deleting $m - k$ votes.

-For the right to left direction, let $V'$ be the set of deleted voters.
-For an arbitrary candidate $d_i$, if the corresponding voter $x_i$ is deleted, then in any remaining voters would rank either $d_i$ or $e$ above $p$, with the other below $p$.
+For the right to left direction, let $V'$ be the set of deleted votes.
+For an arbitrary candidate $d_i$, if the corresponding voter $x_i$ is deleted, then in any remaining votes would rank either $d_i$ or $e$ above $p$, with the other below $p$.
 Consequently, $\score{p, d_i} = \score{e, p}$ and $p$ could not beat both $d_i$ and $e$.
 Repeating this argument for every $d_i$, we conclude that no voter in $X$ can be deleted.
-Counting only the $k+1$ voters in $X$, we have $\score{p,e} = k + 1$.
-Every voter in $Y$ prefers $e$ to $p$ so at most $k$ voters in $Y$ can be kept.
+Counting only the $k+1$ votes in $X$, we have $\score{p,e} = k + 1$.
+Every voter in $Y$ prefers $e$ to $p$ so at most $k$ votes in $Y$ can be kept.

-Similarly, if we count only the $k+1$ voters in $X$, we have $\score{d_i, p} = k - 1$ so at least $k$ voters in $Y$ must be kept since every voter in $Y$ prefers $p$ over $d_i$.
-Therefore, we keep exactly $k$ voters in $Y$ and
+Similarly, if we count only the $k+1$ votes in $X$, we have $\score{d_i, p} = k - 1$ so at least $k$ votes in $Y$ must be kept since every voter in $Y$ prefers $p$ over $d_i$.
+Therefore, we keep exactly $k$ votes in $Y$ and